PreciousKeys/preciousportfolio-github-pages/index.md

 ---
-Precious Portfolio: Welcome to my technical journey!
+Precious Key's Portfolio: Welcome to my technical journey!

 ---

-I am a novie in the technology and security world.
+I am a novice in the technology and security world.
 This portfolio showcases my completed projects.

 While on this journey I will be developing my technical skills as each project gets completed.